Aviation Safety Certifications

 And both firms follow similar protocols for their on-site audits, employing two-person teams comprised of a "flight operations specialist and a maintenance specialist who spend two days at the operator's facility reviewing a wide range of records, procedures and other pertinent data.
 Audits are repeated every two years.

 Wyvern's Dawley said there are slightly more than 2,000 Part 135 operators in the U.S. At the beginning of June, there were 382 Data Registered operators in the Wyvern system and 142 Wyvern Wingman operators.

 Moeggenberg reported similar numbers: 510 total operators in the ARGUS system, of which 120 have a Platinum rating.

 When asked how expensive it is for an operator to obtain a Wyvern Wingman rating, Dawley responded, "committing to a higher level of safety and operational efficiency is a big investment and not one all operators are willing to make."
 But for those who choose to make that investment, "the return on investment is well worth it" Dawley said.

 Charter companies willing to have their data vetted or submit to outside safety audits suggest they are serious about safety.
 But ratings and audits are only a guide, not a guarantee.

 If you are considering booking a charter with an operator you"re not familiar with, you owe it to yourself to do some research.
 Finding out the operator has an impeccable safety record and an SMS should provide peace of mind.
 Discovering the opposite should inspire you to find another charter operator.

-DAVID COLLOGAN has covered aviation In Washington.
-DC for mare than him decades.
-This Picard-winning journalist is known as one of the must knowledgeably. balanced, wary. and trusted journalists in the aviation community.
+DAVID COLLOGAN has covered aviation in Washington, DC for mare than two decades.
+This Picard-winning journalist is known as one of the must knowledgeable, balanced, wary and trusted journalists in the aviation community.